Wolfe Tone Societies: History

 In 1963 to celebrate the bi-centenary of Wolfe Tone's birth, Irish republicans formed the Wolfe Tone Bi-centenary Directories.
-Due to the support shown at the commemoration, it was decided at a meeting of the Directories in Dublin, July 1964, to disband the Directories and replace it with the "Muintir Wolfe Tone", or Wolfe Tone Society.
+Due to the support shown at the commemoration, it was decided at a meeting of the Directories in Dublin, July 1964, to disband the Directories and replace them with the "Muintir Wolfe Tone", or Wolfe Tone Society.

 The WTS was opposed to the Republic of Ireland's entry into the European Economic Community and was involved with the organisation Irish Voice on Vietnam which protested the war.

 One of the key intellectuals who joined the societies was Roy Johnston, of Protestant background.
 He sought to encourage Protestants in Northern Ireland to support the nationalist cause.

 This organisation decided that it should focus on trying to "influence cultural and political trends in the country" and using democratic means to weaken the Unionist government of Northern Ireland.
 Its main bases of strength were in Belfast and Dublin.

 In 1984, a Wolfe Tone Society was founded in London from the amalgamation of several London based Irish republican groups.
 It supports Sinn Féin, and holds major meetings and republican commemorations at the Camden Irish Centre in London, which are attended by Sinn Féin members.